riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 ## Troubleshooting a workflow

 Our workflow successfully completed.
-If it had failed we'd want to troubleshoot as to why it failed.
+If it had failed, then we'd want to troubleshoot as to why it failed.
 Nextflow logs data about each workflow that it runs and we can explore these logs, for both successful and failed workflows, using the `nextflow log` command.

 For example, to see the instances of all the processes we run, we can use `nextflow log` with our workflow run name, that we noted down earlier, to show both process names and the names of their instances: